 The paper is organized as follows.
-In Section~2, we recall the notion of complex sectional curvature and summarize key results on compact Riemannian manifolds with nonnegative isotropic curvature, which will be used in our proofs.
-We also present auxiliary results for submanifolds satisfying \eqref{1}, including crucial information on the structure of the second fundamental form at points where \eqref{1} holds as an equality.
+In Section 2, we recall the notion of complex sectional curvature and summarize key results on compact Riemannian manifolds with nonnegative isotropic curvature, which will be used in our proofs.
+We also present auxiliary results for submanifolds satisfying \eqref{1}, including detailed information on the structure of the second fundamental form at points where \eqref{1} holds as an equality.
 In addition, we review some known facts about the Bochner-Weitzenböck technique and establish auxiliary results for immersions of Riemannian products and even-dimensional manifolds satisfying \eqref{1}.

-Section~3 is devoted to the proof of Theorem~\ref{n5}, which is divided into two cases according to whether the fundamental group of the submanifold is finite or infinite.
-Section~4 addresses four-dimensional submanifolds: after recalling relevant facts from four-dimensional geometry, we present the proof of Theorem~\ref{n=4}, again splitting the argument into two cases.
+Section 3 is devoted to the proof of Theorem~\ref{n5}, which is divided into two cases depending on whether the fundamental group of the submanifold is finite or infinite.
+Section 4 addresses four-dimensional submanifolds: after recalling relevant facts from four-dimensional geometry, we present the proof of Theorem~\ref{n=4}, again splitting the argument into two cases.

 In Section~5, we prove our results for submanifolds in space forms with nonnegative curvature, including the proof of Corollary~\ref{cor1}.
 Section~6 presents several classes of submanifolds satisfying \eqref{1}, illustrating the optimality of our results.
 Finally, in the Appendix, we prove an auxiliary result concerning the complex sectional curvature of compact irreducible symmetric spaces that we were unable to locate in the literature.